juxt/yada/dev/resources/user-manual.md

 - Request bodies
 - Cookies

-There are numerous benefits to declaring the parameters you use.
+There are many benefits to declaring the parameters in the resource model.

 - yada will check they exist, and return 400 (Malformed Request) errors on requests that don't provide the ones you need for your logic
 - yada will coerce them to the types you want, so you can avoid writing loads of type-conversion logic in your code
 - yada and other tools can process your declarations independently of your request-processing code, e.g. to generate API documentation